Coastal Ear, Nose and Throat

-Pretty much anything involving the ears, nose, throat, and conditions that stem from those areas is within our expertise at Coastal Ear, Nose & Throat.
-These can be as simply as treating an ear infection or as complex as skull base surgery.
-Here is a scope of conditions we deal with, although this list is far from complete:
+Pretty much anything involving the ears, nose, throat, and head and neck region is within our expertise at Coastal Ear, Nose & Throat.
+These can be as simple as treating an ear infection or as complex as skull base surgery.
+Here are examples to demonstrate the scope of conditions we deal with, although this list is far from complete:

 - Ear (otology/neurotology) — Ear infections; hearing loss; inner ear damage, balance, dizziness; ringing in the ears (tinnitus); ear, face, or neck pain

 - Nose (rhinology) — Rhinitis, sinusitis, sinus headaches, migraines, deviated septum, nasal obstruction, nasal surgery, allergies

 - Throat (laryngology) — Vocal cord disorders, gastroesophageal reflux disease (GERD) sore throat, hoarseness, throat tumors, airway disorders

 - Head and Neck/Thyroid — Cancers of the head and neck, neck masses, Grave’s disease, enlarged thyroid glands, pituitary gland tumors, salivary disorders